aaryan-19/luganodes-devops-task2/README.md

 2. Go to prometheus.conf.j2 in roles/prometheus/templates and add a list in target for job_name: ‘node_exporter’ containing your host ip and port number 9090 for prometheus

 `Note – if you have multiple target host then add the ip and port to the target list only.`

+`Note - Test on Ubuntu 22.04 on AWS EC2 instance.`